zoogie/ninjhax2-dx/README.md

 # Thanks
 * Smealum - for Ninjhax, libctru and many other cool 3DS things over the years
+* Luigoalma - there's no obscure compiler error that this foxo can't fix!
 * Everyone - best developer ever :p